Greginkansas/-openhab-openhab1wiki/Wemo-Binding.md

 For installation of the binding, please see Wiki page [[Bindings]].

-####The new channels for energy measurement of WeMo Insight devices will be available with openHAB Version 1.8 !!!
+####The new channels for energy measurement of WeMo Insight devices are no available with openHAB Version 1.8

 Wemo Binding needs no configuration in openhab.cfg